 What are Commonly Occurring Types of Workplace Injuries?

 Different types of workplaces pose different types of risks to employees.
 From construction sites riddled with hazardous elements to even the most seemingly-safe office space, anything can happen if an employer does not maintain good faith in keeping the workplace secure.
-Workers compensation attorneys in North Carolina see hundreds of workplace injuries, disease, and accident cases every year.
+Lawyers for workers compensation in Raleigh, NC see hundreds of workplace injuries, disease, and accident cases every year.
 If you’re unsure of what constitutes this type of case, refer to the following list:

 - Slip and Fall: When workplace floors are improperly maintained, anyone can slip on wet or icy ground and suffer a bad fall.
 Falls are more serious than most people think and can cause injuries from broken bones to a traumatic brain injury (TBI).

 - Struck by an Object: Being struck by an object is a commonly occurring workplace injury in workplaces such as construction sites or roadwork sites, but they can happen almost anywhere.
 It’s the responsibility of the workplace to ensure machinery and blunt objects are kept safely far away from workers.

 - Overexertion/ Heat Exhaustion: Employers have an obligation to maintain a safe workplace.
 In the event that air conditioning breaks or outdoor temperatures become too hot to safely work, it’s possible an employee can suffer heat exhaustion or overexertion.
 If proper steps were not taken to ensure the safety of all employees, you may be entitled to compensation.

 - Electrocution: Unsafe electrical system installation can injure employees and even take lives.
 It’s crucial that all employers use grounding and take electrical protective measures to ensure the safety of everyone in the area.